MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 We do the linear transformation, assign a score to each embedding and combine them all together to get the desired embedding.
 ![[Pasted image 20240523215914.png]]

+Here we have multiple (k,q,v) pairs and there is ==a matrix that learns which one is good or bad (gives it a score)== and then we can combine the embeddings linearly together to get a perfect final embedding.

 -------------------------------------

 **Similarity between words:**